-The discovery of cocoa tree in Central America
+The Olmecs & Mayands: The discovery of cocoa tree in Central America (1500 BC & 250 AD)

 The Mayans developed a way of fermenting, roasting and then grinding the seeds of cacao pod.
 They probably used other local ingredients such as chilli peppers and cornmeal which was mixed with the cacao seed to form a paste.
 From this came what is believed to have been a frothy, cold, unsweeted and hence bitter, spicy chocolate drink.